Prof. Dr. María Luisa Calvo Padilla

 Prof. Calvo is concerned with the education, professional issues and career in Optics and Photonics for young researchers.
 She has coordinated a text book on Advanced Optics, another one in Virtual Laboratory of Optics and in 2007 she coordinated with V. Lakshminarayanan a text in: Optical Waveguides: From Theory to Applied Technolologies.
 In 2013 she co-edited with V. Lakshminarayanan and T. Alieva a text book on Mathematical Optics: Classical, Quantum and Computational Methods.
 She is teaching undergraduate and graduate courses of Optics at the Physics Grade and Master degrees.
 She has supervised nine thesis and is currently co-directing other projects.
 Her main areas are Electromagnetic Theory of Optical Waveguides, Optical Processing of Information, Holography and photomaterials, Photoreceptors Optics and Neutron Optics.
 In 2001, with her former student Pavel Cheben (NRC, Ottawa, Canada) they developed a new photopolymerisable glass for holographic data storage with diffraction efficiency near 100% and high refractive index modulation.
 After more than thirty years of former studies, she applies the fundamentals on optical properties of glasses and is working with her group and other collaborators on improving the current performances for applications in optical computing, signal processing and femtosecond lasers applications.
 The group detected in 2006 for the first time the pendellösung effect in the optical band.
 Prof. Calvo is interested in divulgation of science and education in optics and photonics.
 She is a member of the European Network of Photonics Explorer.
-As a current challenge GICO-UCM is developing new techniques for image processing and for the so-called "green chemistry" and sustainable chemical procedures along with new photonic devices.
+As a current challenge GICO-UCM is developing new techniques for image processing, optical beams characterization along with new photonic micro-devices.